Parts

 };

-Since we are using globalStyles.css to style the heading, we don’t need to add a CSS module for it.
+Since we are using globalStyles.css to style the heading, we don’t need to add a CSS module for this component.

 /src/main/resources/react4xp/componentRegistry.ts